@@ -1,858 +1,717 @@ - - - - + + -TLS (SSL) Tcl Commands +TLS (SSL) TCL Commands + - + + +

 -cipher string

 List of ciphers to use.
 String is a colon (":") separated list - of ciphers or cipher suites.
 Cipher suites can be combined + of ciphers.
 Ciphers can be combined using the + character.
 Prefixes can be used to permanently remove ("!"), delete ("-"), or move a cypher to the end of the list ("+").
-Keywords @STRENGTH (sort by algorithm key length), @SECLEVEL=n (set security level to n), and DEFAULT (use default cipher list, at start only) @@ -173,11 +149,11 @@ list of valid values.
+Keywords @STRENGTH (sort by algorithm key length), @SECLEVEL=n (set security level to n), and DEFAULT (use default cipher list, at start only) can also be specified.
+See OpenSSL documentation for the full list of valid values.
 (TLS 1.2 and earlier only)

 -ciphersuites string